gitsapi/safe-vercel-access/README.md

 # vercel safe access
 ## add a password for u vercel access deploy
 ### how to use
-Just choose to add an environment variable when you deploy the project:
+Just choose to add  environment variable when you deploy the project:
 ```
 // set NEXT_PUBLIC_ACCESSURL as u access url environment variable,such as https://domain.com/
 let target = process.env.NEXT_PUBLIC_ACCESSURL;